 What are the restrictions?

-Every air traveler entering the US needs a negative Covid-19 test result.
-Passengers are required to get a viral test within three days before their flight to the US departs, and to provide documentation of their lab results or documentation of having recovered from Covid-19.
+Every air traveler entering the United States needs a negative Covid-19 test result.
+Passengers are required to get a viral test within three days before their flight to the US departs and to provide documentation of their lab results or documentation of having recovered from Covid-19.

 What's the Covid situation?